 4 Foods to Eat If You Overeat

-We all overindulge sometimes.
-And while that extra slice of cheesecake (or two) may have sounded like a good idea at the time, eating too many calories can force your body into overdrive as it tries to undo the digest a high volume of food.
-Sometimes this can lead to the free radicals production in the body.
+Sometimes, we eat a little too much.
+And while that extra slice of cheesecake (or two) may have sounded like a good idea at the time (and was absolutely delicious), eating too many calories can force your body into overdrive as it tries to digest a high volume of food.
 "Just metabolizing food—especially fat- and carbohydrate-rich fare—causes the body to produce free radicals, which attack cells and can promote the development of chronic conditions including heart disease, diabetes and cancer," says Ronald L. Prior, Ph.D., research chemist and nutritionist with the USDA at Arkansas Children's Nutrition Center.
-And, of course, the more we eat the more free radicals we produce.
+And, of course, the more we eat, the more free radicals we produce.

-Here's the good news: research suggests that there's a delicious way to rebound from the damage of a rich meal and reduce free radicals by eating these nutrient-rich foods.
-The other way to help your body and reduce the effects of free radicals is to eat fewer calories.
-Try one of our calorie-controlled meal plans to help you find a balance.
+Here's the good news: antioxidant-rich foods are a delicious way to counteract the oxidative stress caused by free radicals.
+You can also reduce the effects of free radicals by eating fewer calories.
+Try one of our meal plans to help you find a balance.
+Below, we've rounded up some of our favorite ways to incorporate antioxidants into your diet.

 Pictured recipe: Pistachio & Peach Toast

 1. Eat Fruit

-If you've indulged in a decadent meal, follow up by eating fruit.
+If you've eaten a big meal, follow up by eating fruit.
 Eating antioxidant-rich fruits—including berries, grapes, kiwi and cherries—helps minimize the harmful free-radical damage that occurs after a meal.
 Make a fruit plate for dessert or if it's the day after, aim to eat fruit throughout the day.
-Try a fruit smoothie or whole-grain toast topped with fruit at breakfast, fruit mixed into salad or served on the side at lunch and chia pudding or yogurt with fruit for a snack.
+Try a fruit smoothie or whole-grain toast topped with fruit at breakfast, fruit mixed into a salad or served on the side at lunch and chia pudding or yogurt with fruit for a snack.

 Pictured recipe: Apple Cider Vinegar Tonic